NguyenDoanTraGiang/CP2406_Task1_DoanTraGiangNguyen/design/WorkingDoc.md

 - *position* - where the car will be place on the road.
 - *currentRoad* - the road the car is currently on.

+The car will move using the move() method along the road in the simulation.
+The speed of the car will be determine by the speed limit of the road the car is travelling on.
+When the car is in the same position as the traffic light, it will check the status of the traffic light.
+If the traffic light is green, then the car will keep moving on the nex road.
+If the traffic light is red, then the car will stop moving.
+When the car moves to the end of a road and there is no connected road it will stop the simulator.